hamzadiab/hamzadiab/README.md

 - 👋 Hi, I’m @hamzadiab
 - 👀 I’m interested in IT and cycling.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently experementing.
-- 💞️ I’m looking to collaborate on anp project.
+- 💞️ I’m looking to collaborate on project.
 - 📫 How to reach me .. https://www.linkedin.com/in/hamza-diab/